clarkevansteenderen/KG_watchlist_parallel/README.md

       I--o J[(WATCHLIST_OUTPUT.csv)]
 ```

-An example of the console input could be:
+An example of the console input on the globus node (for Internet access) could be:

 ```
 ssh cvansteenderen@globus.chpc.ac.za